khounish/Terraform-Howtos/README.md

 This  Repo is evolving  and i plan to keep basic scripts for references .
 <br>Prerquisite:
 <b>
-<br>User has a linux/windows bare/virtual/contianer system where from terraform can be launched.<br>
+<br>ser has a linux/windows bare/virtual/contianer system where from terraform can be launched
 <br>Terraform is installed .
 <br>IAM  user has  full permission on EC2.
 <br>One must know Terraform basics such as terraform init,plan,state,apply,destroy.</b>